IDCS-NTUT/IDCS/README.md

 > JetPack.
 Ensure GStreamer and OpenCV are installed with codec support on both
 > machines (see `AGENTS.md` for inspection commands).

+DeepStream migration work targets NVIDIA's DeepStream 6.3 SDK on JetPack 5.1.2.
+See [`docs/deepstream.md`](docs/deepstream.md) for the hardware matrix, installation steps, and Python binding notes captured during step 1 of the rollout plan.

 ## Configuration
 All runtime parameters live in `configs/dev.yaml` and should be duplicated per environment.
 Key sections include: